 In some circumstances.
 First, it is important to note that Article Processing Charges (APCs) are not charged by all open access journals.
 Many journals, especially outside the sciences, use other business models.
-Where APCs are relevant, it is predicted that the less a library spends on increasing subscription costs, the more the library will have resources available to support Faculty publications in Open Access journals.
+Where APCs are relevant, it is predicted that the less a library spends on increasing subscription costs, the more resources it will have available to support Faculty publications in Open Access journals.
 Some UC campuses have already started OA funds for exactly this purpose.